csteach441/csteach441.github.io/weekly_assignment.md

 2) Relative to your chosen project for the final assessment, please consider and define the following,

-  * the primary, default functionality for your project's product, website, service etc.
+  * the primary, default functionality for your project's product, website, service &c..
     * in effect, your project's 'big, green button'
     * compare and contrast the original product with your goals for the updated design
   * test user interaction with this defined primary, default functionality using the KLM-GOMS model